Attack on the Pentagon

 McNamara rested against the wall, shaken by the fighting.

-“Once we get the power restored, we should be able to contact the White House to issue a national emergency, and we should find rescue.”
+“Once we get the power restored, we should be able to contact the White House to issue a national emergency.”

 Kennedy lowered his launcher to the ground, the butt of the weapon touching the floor, as he touched McNamara's shoulder.